RobAstur/Pands-Project/README.md

 The scatter charts provide very interesting information that can be see in below key points.

 * Petals Legnth and Petal Width
-    * According to **reference 7** there is corralation between petal length and width. **reference 12** suggest that petal length and width is the key feuture to identify the flowers.
+    * According to **reference 6** and **reference 7** there is corralation between petal length and width, petals are getting bigger substantially when both dimensions increase. **reference 12** suggest that petal length  is the key feuture to identify the flowers.
     * In the charts we can see that setosa flowers Petal length and petal width are the smaller and the virginica are the largest.
 Versicolor has average values.
-    * We can see that setosa flowers can be easily separated and identified by petals. **Reference 10** **reference 12**
+    * We can see that setosa flowers can be easily separated and identified by petals. **Reference 10** **reference 12** **reference 15**
     * **reference 14** suggest that petal width can be used alone to separate setosa flowers from rest of the subjects.
     * Although there are some points overlaping **reference 3** suggests that all the flowers can be identified by the petal sizes.

 * Sepal Length and Sepal Width
     * Setosa flowers have the higuest sepal width and it is combined with a low sepal length.
 Versicolor flowers has average values and Virginica are the oposite of setosa with low sepal with and high sepal length.
-    * Setosa flowers can also be separated from the rest of the flowers in the dataset using Sepal measurements. **reference 11**
+    * Setosa flowers can also be separated from the rest of the flowers in the dataset using Sepal measurements. **reference 11** **reference 15**
     * Although virginica is larger than Versicolor, they have many points overlapping **Reference 10**.
-Thus, it would be difficult to identify flowers using Sepal them using Sepal Length and width alone. **Reference 13**
+Thus, it would be difficult to identify flowers using  Sepal Length and width alone. **Reference 13**. **Reference 16** argue that it is not possible to separate flowers using only sepal length.
-    * According to **Reference 7** Sepal with and sepal lenght are slightly correlated.
+    * According to **Reference 16** there is weak correlation bewteen sepal lenght and sepal width
-    *

 ###  Other type of charts